 - Close the table.
-For the NOAA METAR Wind Speed and Direction layer, click More Options and choose Copy.
+Point to the Current Weather and Wind Station Data - Stations layer, click More Options and choose Copy.

 - Rename the copied layer NOAA METAR Pressure.
 Create another copy and rename it NOAA METAR Temperature.

 The copied layers have the same symbology as the original.
-For now, you'll change the symbology of both layers to show only the locations of stations and buoys as points.
 Later, you'll use more advanced styles to depict the data in a way that's useful for your analysis.

 Lastly, you'll add state and county boundaries for the United States.
 These layers will add geographic context to your map, but they'll also be useful for your analysis if you want to examine weather in a specific geographic area.

-- Add two layers, using the following URLs:
+- On the ribbon, click Add and choose Add Layer from Web.
+Add two layers using the following URLs: